pynufft/pynufft/README.md

 - Based on Python numerical libraries, such as Numpy, Scipy (matplotlib for displaying examples).
 - Multi-dimensional NUFFT.
 - Support of PyCUDA and PyOpenCL.
+- Tested on the Intel OpenCL device, the Nvidia CUDA device, and AMD FirePro.
 - LGPLv3
+- The double precision CPU/GPU version is available on request.
+- Under the same degree of accuracy, the min-max kernel on OpenCL is generally 2x faster than the semicricle-kernel on modern multi-core Intel CPUs.
+Benchmarking is available on request.

 If you find PyNUFFT useful, please cite: